danielwatson6/skip-thoughts/README.md

 # Example: python smashwords.py https://www.smashwords.com/books/category/1/newest/0/free/medium
 ```

+We use Google's pre-trained 300-dimensional word vectors, which can be downloaded [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) (this link just mirrors the download link of the [official website](https://code.google.com/archive/p/word2vec/)).
+The general model is of course independent of what word vectors are fed.

 To train the model, change hyperparameters, or get sentence embeddings, see the help page of the main script:
 ```bash
 python main.py --help